Breezydust/ADXL345/README.md

-# SmartWatch
+# ADXL345
-Implementing the accelerometer portion of a SmartWatch IOT project using the Adafruit ADXL345 and a Raspberry Pi 3
+Designing and implementing a plug-and-play accelerometer board using an AdaFruit ADXL345 for use with a Raspberry Pi 3 developement platform.

 ## Table of Contents
 1. [Introduction](#Introduction)